microsoft/winget-cli/doc/specs/#658 - WinGet Download.md

   --disable-interactivity      Disable interactive prompts
   ```

-An update to the existing schema is required for the inclusion of the `<boolean> isDownloadable` property.
-If this property is set to `True` or is not specified, then the package's installer will be considered downloadable.
-If the property is set to `False`, then the request to download the package's installer will be refused.
+### Selecting the installer
+A new command argument for `--installer-type` has been added to support selecting a specific installer type to download.
+A package installer should also be able to be selected by `--scope`, `--architecture`, and `--locale`.

+### Downloading the installer
 Downloading the package's installer will still require that the package's installer hash be verified before becoming available to the user to interact with.
-The installer will be downloaded to the device with a `*.tmp` file extension that will be removed after the installer's hash has been validated.
-If the hash validation fails, the package's installer will be removed from the device.
+By default, installers will be downloaded to a unique folder name located in the `%USERPROFILE%/Downloads` directory.
+The default download directory can be modified in the user's settings.
+The unique folder name is comprised of the package identifier and package version.
+The installer will be comprised of the package identifier, package version, scope, architecture, and locale.
+This naming pattern ensures that the installer is unique and identifiable based on the installer filters applied:

+> Example installer download path name: `%USER_PROFILE%\Downloads\Microsoft.PowerToys_0.78.0\PowerToys (Preview)_0.78.0_User_X64_burn_en-US.exe`

 When downloading the package's installer, if a file with the same name exists the new download will overwrite the existing file.

+### Downloading the manifest
+Along with downloading the installer, a merged manifest will be generated and outputted in the same installer download directory.
+The naming of the file will be exactly the same as the installer except for the extension which will be `.yaml`.
+The manifest is useful for providing information about the installer such as scope, product code, installer switches, etc.

 ## UI/UX Design